 - ¾ cup Pecorino or Parmesan cheese

-- 2 tbsp pine nuts (substitute 2 tbsp toasted pumpkin seeds for nut free pesto)
+- 2 tablespoon pine nuts (substitute 2 tablespoon toasted pumpkin seeds for nut free pesto)

 - 1 lb trofie pasta (other pasta shapes can be used as a substitute)